open-component-model/ocm-k8s-toolkit/docs/adr/Replication-ADR.md

 3. No

 Proposed solution:
-* ..., because...
+* No, in order to keep the scope of the initial controller in check.
+We can revisit this later if necessary.
+The assumption is that the component CR for the copy should be created on a different cluster, and that is out of the scope for the replication controller.

 Possible consequences: ...

 ## Problem 3: How many replication attempts do you want to keep in replication CR status?

 Options:
-* Unlimited
+1. Unlimited
-* Hardcoded limit
+2. Hardcoded limit
-* CR-specific limit + default, if not specified in the CR
+3. CR-specific limit + default (if not specified in the CR)
-* Retain all not older then X days
+4. Retain all not older then X days

 Proposed solution:
 * ..., because...